 While the Settings app doesn’t offer a way to view this information, you can use Control Panel to find the Wi-Fi password for your current connection, and Command Prompt (or PowerShell) to view the information for your current and saved networks you connected in the past.

-To view current Wi-Fi password on Windows 10, use these steps:
+To view current Wi-Fi password, use these steps:

 Click on Network and Internet.